amirsciammas/interview-mlops-engineer/README.md

           - -v 2
 ```

-This are the hooks we are going to use in every commit, `flake8` and `darglint` for linting, `black` and `isort` for formatting.
-The lets install the hooks:
+These are the hooks we are going to use in every commit, `flake8` and `darglint` for linting, `black` and `isort` for formatting.
+Install the hooks:

 ```bash
 pre-commit install
 ```

-And lets run all the files:
+And let's run all the files:

 ```bash
 pre-commit run --all-files